 Order Additional Cheaper Foods

-If you’re worried that the main food for the event will run low or even run out, we suggest ordering cheaper foods such as salad, potatoes, and bread.
+If you’re worried that the main food for the event will run low or even run out, we suggest ordering cheaper foods such as salad, potatoes, pasta, rice and bread.
 These are excellent for filling people up and are inexpensive, making them terrific choices for back-up servings.

 Remember, you shouldn’t have to stress about running out of food.
 Simply stock up on a handful of your inexpensive side dishes or snacks, and you should be covered.